Christopher G. Moore: Philanthropy

 Moore is the founder of the Christopher G. Moore Foundation, a charitable organization registered in London, UK.
 The foundation was established in 2015 to support and promote the values of human rights and literary excellence in fiction and non-fiction.
 An annual prize is awarded to the best book that advances awareness of human rights.

 He is also the founder of Changing Climate, Changing Lives (CCCL) Film Festival 2020.
 CCCL Film Festival will feature short films by young Thai film makers showcasing ways of using local wisdom and experience to adapt to climate change in Thailand.

-Webcast/podcast Show Host

-Host of Book Talk Conversations a twice a month webcast/podcast, where Moore interviews original thinkers from around the world.
-Moore's guests include renowned thought leaders from fields in the arts and sciences.
-The guests discuss their childhood reading for clues as to their development of creativity, curiosity and imagination.